 Atilla continues: “Having just seen the dog two weeks later for its second injection, the lucky Staffie is thankfully doing very well.
 This dog was fortunate though as we were not seeing it regularly at the practice so it had not been receiving regular tick treatment.
 This meant it was exposed to the dangers of tick-borne diseases even though it hadn’t travelled outside the UK.”

-Hannah Newbury, Technical Manager at MSD Animal Health (known as Merck Animal Health in the United States and Canada) and part of the Big Tick Project team comments: “This case is a reminder of the value of vets remaining vigilant to the possibility of Babesiosis being present in dogs that have not travelled outside the UK or had contact with dogs that have.
+Hannah Newbury, Technical Manager at MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.) and part of the Big Tick Project team comments: “This case is a reminder of the value of vets remaining vigilant to the possibility of Babesiosis being present in dogs that have not travelled outside the UK or had contact with dogs that have.